jtortorelli/cineaste-lume/src/people/furuhata-koji.md

     year: 1965
 ---

+Furuhata Kôji was a Japanese actor who is best known for his titular role in the 1965 film *Frankenstein Conquers the World*.

-Performed with the Shiki Theater Company until he became deaf and was forced into early retirement.
+He began his career with the prestigious Shiki Theatre Company, where he built a strong reputation as a stage actor.
+However, he was forced into early retirement from the stage after suffering from hearing loss.

-Apparently his reputation with the theater company was such that Toho later sought him out specifically to play the role of Frankenstein in <i>Frankenstein Conquers the World</i> in 1965.
-It was his only film appearance and he retired from public life afterwards.
+Despite his retirement, producer Tanaka Tomoyuki specifically sought him out for the role of Frankenstein, believing his physical acting skills would be perfect for the character.
+Furuhata accepted the role, which became his only film appearance.
+Following the film's release, he retired from public life completely.